Millennium Child Support Group

 Child labour in cocoa remains a significant challenge despite extensive efforts to tackle it over the past two decades.
 While we have made great strides in understanding how to successfully reduce child labour and in implementing activities that have real impact, support currently reaches only a fraction of those in need.

-Millennium Child Support Group focus on tackling both of these critical issues to help cocoa-growing communities thrive within a dignified, sustainable and responsibly-managed cocoa supply chain.
+Millennium Child Support Group focuses on tackling both of these critical issues to help cocoa-growing communities thrive within a dignified, sustainable, and responsibly-managed cocoa supply chain.

-COORDINATED APPROACHES.
-This means that all the many actors who have a critical role to play in helping cocoa-growing communities to thrive, including the cocoa and chocolate industry, civil society, governments and donors, must all work together within a coherent and coordinated system to maximise impact.
+• Coordinated Approaches: This means that all the many actors who have a critical role to play in helping cocoa-growing communities to thrive—including the cocoa and chocolate industry, civil society, governments, and donors—must work together within a coherent and coordinated system to maximize impact.

-INNOVATION AND LEARNING: Millennium Child Support Group will continue to trial and evaluate new ways of tackling child and forced labour and will conduct research on root causes, effective policies and promising.
+• Innovation and Learning: Millennium Child Support Group will continue to trial and evaluate new ways of tackling child and forced labour and will conduct research on root causes and effective policies.

-2. TECHNICAL ADVOCACY: Millennium Child Support Group will promote the knowledge and learning it generates, engaging in the development of policies and standards, supporting all stakeholders to align their actions for a more coordinated approach and mobilizing resources to unlock investments required for the scale up of effective solutions.
+• Technical Advocacy: Millennium Child Support Group will promote the knowledge and learning it generates, engaging in the development of policies and standards, supporting all stakeholders to align their actions for a more coordinated approach, and mobilizing resources to unlock investments required for the scale-up of effective solutions.

-3. CAPACITY AND SYSTEMS STRENGTHENING: Millennium Child Support Group will provide time-limited operational support to its members and partners to set-up child labour and forced labour prevention and remediation mechanisms that can eventually be sustained without Millennium Child Support Group Support, strengthening national, corporate, civil society and community systems and helping them work together.
+• Capacity and Systems Strengthening: Millennium Child Support Group will provide time-limited operational support to its members and partners to set up child labour and forced labour prevention and remediation mechanisms that can eventually be sustained without Millennium Child Support Group support.

 Despite strenuous efforts by governments and companies, child labour remains a persistent problem in supply chains across the world.
 The two biggest concerns are children doing work that endangers them and for which they are too young.
 According to the International Labour Organization, there are 73 million children globally in hazardous work, and about 79 million working underage.